Benefits of High bright Outdoor LCD Displays

 Dust and dirt

-Many outdoor high bright LCD display manufacturers try to mitigate the adverse effects of dust or insects though the use of air filters.
+Many outdoor high bright LCD display manufacturers try to mitigate the adverse effects of dust or insects through the use of air filters.
+Yet, if not serviced regularly, air filters become unreliable and cause higher ongoing maintenance costs.

-In the case of passenger information displays at railway, tram and bus stations, there may be substantial maintenance overheads.
+In the case of passenger information displays at railway, tram and bus stations, there may be substantial maintenance overheads such as the following:

 - Maintenance paperwork (SWMS)